-- Due to the information provided by screening and contextual data, marine modelling is not required for this farm.
-However due to the large tonnage and overly conservative nature of BathAuto at sites with high current speeds, 2D marine modelling of baths may enable more realistic bath medicine treatment quantities to be determined. - If undertaken, the size of the marine model should include all PMFs identified in this report and discharges from Morrison's rock.
-(Cumulative bath modelling will not be required.) - The resolution of the marine model should be relatively fine around the proposed site and identified features at risk. - Due to the very high dispersion at this site, calibration of marine modelling with dye/drogue data is not required. - NewDepomod modelling should be undertaken for the proposed site.
+- As the applicant proposes to relinquish the other site (Ferramus, FERR1), this represents a consolidation of biomass to the more dispersive CLP1 location, which should result in a reduced risk to the environment.
+Therefore, detailed Marine modelling of solid waste not required in this case.
+This assessment is dependent upon the proposal to relinquish Ferramus (FERR1) simultaneously upon granting this license.
+Should this not be the case, a new assessment including marine modelling of solid waste dispersion may be required. - The size of the marine model, if used, should include discharges from all sites identified in this screening report.
+Cumulative modelling will not be required. - The resolution of the marine model, if used, should be relatively fine around the proposed site and identified features at risk. - NewDepomod modelling should be undertaken for the proposed site.
+Calibrated NewDepomod modelling, using 4 transect monitoring is highly advised.
 It is strongly recommended that default NewDepomod modelling is undertaken prior to any marine modelling, to ensure the local impacts of the proposed biomass are acceptable.